 \textbf{2) Knowledge-enhanced Learning}.
 Many FSRE works also employ external knowledge to enrich the auxiliary semantic information.
-According to the data structure, external knowledge can be divided into (1) unstructured text span including the descriptions of entity and relation, and (2) a structured knowledge graph (KG).
-For the unstructured text span, TD-proto \cite{yang2020enhance} proposes a collaborative attention module to enhance the prototypical network with entity and relation descriptions.
-ConceptFERE \cite{yang2021entity} model introduces the inherent concepts of entities to provide appropriate clues for relation classification, which bridge the gap between the representations of relation types and text. \citeauthor{Wang2022DRKDR} \shortcite{Wang2022DRKDR} proposed a discriminative rule-based knowledge method where a logic-aware inference module is adopted to avoid the adverse effect of text features.
-Compared with unstructured content, many works also explore the abundant knowledge graph information. \citeauthor{liu2020k} \shortcite{liu2020k} proposed to inject triples in KG into texts, which transforms the sentences into knowledge-enhanced sentence trees. \citeauthor{Roy2021IncorporatingMK} \shortcite{Roy2021IncorporatingMK} incorporated entity-level KG into pre-trained BERT for clinical RE, which integrates the medical knowledge by several techniques. \citeauthor{sainz2021label} \shortcite{sainz2021label} reformulated the RE task as an entailment task with hand-made verbalizations of relation labels, which helps generalize to the unseen label.
-Knowledge-enhanced RE approaches incorporate external knowledge sources to deepen the understanding of entity relations.
+According to the data structure, external knowledge can be divided into (1) unstructured text spans, including the descriptions of entity and relation, and (2) a structured knowledge graph (KG).
+For unstructured text span, TD-proto \cite{yang2020enhance} proposes a collaborative attention module to enhance the prototypical network with entity and relation descriptions.
+ConceptFERE \cite{yang2021entity} model introduces the inherent concepts of entities to provide appropriate clues for relation classification, bridging the gap between the representations of relation types and text. \citeauthor{Wang2022DRKDR} \shortcite{Wang2022DRKDR} proposed a discriminative rule-based knowledge method where a logic-aware inference module is adopted to avoid the adverse effect of text features.
+In comparison, some approaches explore the abundant KG information. \citeauthor{liu2020k} \shortcite{liu2020k} proposed to inject triples in KG into texts, which transforms the sentences into knowledge-enhanced sentence trees. \citeauthor{Roy2021IncorporatingMK} \shortcite{Roy2021IncorporatingMK} incorporated entity-level KG into pre-trained BERT for clinical RE, integrating the medical knowledge by several techniques. \citeauthor{sainz2021label} \shortcite{sainz2021label} reformulated the RE task as an entailment task with hand-made verbalizations of relation labels, which helps generalize to the unseen label.
+Knowledge-enhanced RE methods leverage external knowledge sources to deepen the understanding of entity relations.
 However, this integration presents challenges, including managing noise and ensuring effective incorporation.
 Errors may arise from mapping concepts from external sources to the RE task, mainly due to semantic mismatches.
 Additionally, the complexity of filtering relevant information while discarding noise impacts efficiency and adds to the difficulty of the algorithm design.

 \textbf{Summary}.
 The development of FSRE has been driven by the need to extract relational information from text when only a limited number of labeled instances are available for training.
 FSRE approaches leverage metric learning and knowledge-enhanced learning strategies to address the challenge of limited labeled data for relation extraction.
 These methods advance the field by effectively generalizing from a small number of labeled instances and enriching semantic understanding with external knowledge sources.